rapid7/insightconnect-plugins/plugins/python_3_script/help.md

 # Version History

+* 4.0.10 - Updated the SDK to the latest version | Updated Python version to `3.9.19` | Fixed issue with invalid unicode character
 * 4.0.9 - Updated the SDK to the latest version to address memory usage issues
 * 4.0.8 - Updated the SDK to latest version | Fix issue where input argument was too long
 * 4.0.7 - Updated the SDK | Updated Python version to `3.9.18` | Added handler to run function separately
 * 4.0.6 - Added empty `__init__.py` file to `unit_test` folder | Refreshed with new tooling
 * 4.0.5 - Updated the SDK version to include output masking | Updated all dependencies to the newest versions
 * 4.0.4 - Update Pyyaml to version 6.0.0
 * 4.0.3 - Run: Fix logging issue
 * 4.0.2 - Run: Fix issue with indentation where users have non-empty credentials for input function
 * 4.0.1 - Resolve issue where users experience issues with installing Python packages, and indentation for input function
 * 4.0.0 - Add custom script credentials in Connection
 * 3.0.0 - Add custom credentials in Run action
 * 2.0.4 - Update help documentation for installing third-party modules